-2.2 Access Roads and Tracks
+2.3 Access Roads and Tracks

-Existing tracks will be used wherever possible.
+Existing tracks will be used wherever possible and re-established as required.
 New exploration tracks will need to be constructed for exploration drilling.
-New exploration tracks are proposed to be cleared with a small dozer (e.g., Caterpillar D6 or front loader) to approximately 4-6m wide.
+New exploration tracks are proposed to be cleared with a small dozer (e.g., Caterpillar D6 or front loader) up to approximately 4.5m wide excluding windrows.
 The dozer will clear ground with a minimum disturbance approach, which is with the blade-up to preserve root stocks and going around larger trees wherever possible.
-Approximately 14 new tracks, equalling 2.2 linear km of track are proposed to be cleared (Table 1).
-Tracks constructed for the purpose of exploration will be rehabilitated once no further access is required along the track.
+Where this is not possible, blades down clearance will be used to clear vegetation and any outcropping rock.
+A rock breaker may be utilised if ground is hard or to reopen historic tracks that have degraded over time; this will be kept to a minimum.
+Approximately 5 new tracks, equalling 1.3 linear km are proposed to be cleared (Table 1).
+Tracks constructed for the purpose of exploration will be rehabilitated once no further access is required along the track with the landform returned to its original form and topsoil where present returned.
 Where reasonably achievable, rehabilitation will occur prior to the onset of the next wet season, subject to seasonal constraints and equipment availability.